 Brake compatibility is crucial

 Another good example is the brakes.
-Disc brakes will not work on a rim brake frame, and rim brakes won’t work on a disc brake frame.
-When designing a bike, it has to be fit for purpose, and the parts all need to work perfectly together.
+Disc brakes will not work on a rim-brake frame, and rim brakes won’t work on a disc-brake frame.
+When designing a bike, it must be fit for its purpose, and the parts must all work perfectly together.

 Just because you can doesn’t mean you should

-Some bike parts will be compatible, but that doesn’t always mean you should put them together.
-For example, you could fit flat handlebars on a road bike instead of drop handlebars, but the groupset wouldn’t work, and it would greatly change the bike's geometry.
+Some bike parts will be compatible, but that doesn’t always mean you should assemble them.
+For example, you could fit flat handlebars on a road bike instead of drop handlebars, but the groupset wouldn’t work, and it would significantly change the bike's geometry.

-It’s important when building a bike and putting parts together that they will work and work properly.
-We often see bikes that are a mix of many different bits from different bikes, and very rarely does it perform properly, or it comes at a cost to make it work.
+When building a bike and putting parts together, it's important that they will work properly.
+We often see bikes that are a mix of many different bits from different bikes, and very rarely do they perform properly, or they come at a cost to make them work.

 Bike components' price vs performance

-There is a big argument for price vs performance when it comes to bike components.
-Some bike parts are incredible upgrades for a little money, and you can gain a lot of performance.
+There is a big argument for price vs performance regarding bike components.
+Some bike parts are incredible upgrades for a bit of money, and you can gain a lot of performance.
 Upgrading wheels to carbon fiber is a great example.

-Generally, if you spend more money, you get more performance.
+Generally, if you spend more money, you get better performance.
 It might be upgrading a frame or getting better gears.
-It is safe to say that in cycling, you get what you pay for 95% of the time.
+It is safe to say that you get what you pay for 95% of the time in cycling.

 What are 3 important bike components of a bike safety checklist?